dhennessy/MarkdownVaultObsidianPlugin/README.md

 # Markdown Vault Obsidian Plugin

-This is a plugin for Obsidian (https://obsidian.md) to allow you easily publish your vault to Markdown Vault (https://markdownvault.com).
+This is a plugin for Obsidian (https://obsidian.md) to allow you easily publish your vault to Markdown Vault (https://markdownvault.com), which in turn makes your notes available on a dedicated iOS app (also called Markdown Vault).
+Your published vault has a special
+'sharing link' which you can share with your users so that they can easily download and view your content.

+To use the plugin, you'll need to create a free account at https://markdownvault.com.
+There are also some optional features such as password protection that requires a paid subscription.

 Additional documentation at https://docs.markdownvault.com/obsidian